SebastianBustosDev/SebastianBustosDev/README.md

 <br>

 I am a Systems Engineering student about to graduate with a practical focus on problem solving.
 My motivation is to use technology to make a real impact, applying good development practices and always willing to learn something new.
 I have experience in back-end development, but I can also handle front-end development.
-I am currently learning Java and am ready to contribute my energy and dedication to an innovative team.

 - 📫 Contact with me **sebastianbustos2003@gmail.com**
 <br>